Begin.

 data, selected and ordered differently, depending on what results the researchers

-the program chain; I left for AUBG before finishing a user interface for that
+the program chain; I left for AUBG before finishing a user interface for that program chain.

 From here on, my 'career' moved together with me at the American University